MarkHanoteau/MarkHanoteau.github.io/assets/2021-06-15-Scrum-Kanban.md

 Over time, you’ll begin to see the method to this madness: You’ll get more done with less resistance and less stress.
 You’ll rediscover the power of effective collaboration.
 Your team will operate with a synergy that you may not have ever thought possible.
 You’ll regain the luxuries of focus, creativity, and clarity, which will allow you to engage with your work in a more fulfilling way.

-To get started with WIP limits, we highly recommend going through the exercises in our Kanban Roadmap with your team.

 When we focus on maximising utilisation, the time it takes to complete the job grows exponentially.
 If we want to reduce the time to complete the job, then we have a business trade-off as the cost of spare capacity increases.
 Considering the three parameters (utilisation, time and cost), there is a level of utilisation that generates an optimal trade-off between the cost of spare capacity and the time to complete the job.